joma74/acc-natours/docs/TestcafeScreenshot.md

 2. How to write test
 3. How to take screenshot

+Finally i compiled some other observations, which go into the last chapter Other

 # How To Configure Browser Setup

 First takeaway for me was that by only supplying browser CLI arguments ala chrome's `window-size` do not get you something when it comes to above browser setup list.
 That meant for chrome to check out the emulation options wrapped by testcafe, which cover all of the above browser setup requirements.

 But on firefox i was first clueless - there is no CLI for emulation mode.
-So i prepared an own FF profile prior to FF startup.
+So i prepared an own FF profile prior to startup.
 Along with the automatic removal of the tmp profile(which btw did not work consistently as does testcafe's), I did some amount of copying testcafe's firefox profile handling procedure (Enhancement #1).

 On that way i also converted from package.json driven testcafe parameters to testcafe's programmatic runTestCafe approach.
 As the browsers array therein was initially not pretty either, i wrapped that in a Builder pattern (Enhancement #2) with my sensible defaults and hiding/harmonizing browser setups e.g.